Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 But I must be honest, I always found the NeoGeo CD controller quite average, with its mushy buttons and imprecise joystick.
 On the contrary the SNES controller is 100% accurate in any abusive situation and very affordable.
 So the converter.

 ## Is there a lag ?
 Yes of course, about 1/4 to 1/3 of a 60 Hz frame.
-Joke apart: none because code is faster than the NeoGeo I/O controller circuit and much faster than your brain.
+Joke apart: none because code is faster than the NeoGeo I/O controller circuit and much faster than your brain, even not drunk.

 ## Schematic
 ![](/PCB/Schematic.png)